aquarist-labs/s3gw-tools/README.md

 docker run -p 7480:7480 localhost/s3gw
 ```

-For more information on building and running a container, please read our [guide](./build/) on building and running
+For more information on building and running a container, please read our [guide](./build/).

 # 🖥️ Developing the S3 Gateway